bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-00.md

 ### 3. Open a Kara Scenario in Greenfoot

+0. Github Repository: {{< source >}}
-1. [Download the Kara Scenarios][1] from github to your info1 directory:: use the "Download ZIP" button in the lower right corner if you're not familiar with git and github or use [this direct link](https://github.com/htw-imi-info1/kara/archive/refs/heads/main.zip).
+1. Download the Kara Scenarios from github to your info1 directory: use the "Download ZIP" button in the lower right corner if you're not familiar with git and github or use [this direct link](https://github.com/htw-imi-info1/kara/archive/refs/heads/main.zip).

 2. Try to open one kara scenario in Greenfoot.